Puzzlepart/spfx-solutions/Pzl.Ext.HighlightHome/README.md

 If you don't see the page highlighted right away, refresh your page.
 Also make sure you access the site as a site administrator or owner in order for the field customizer to be installed.

 ## Technical details
-The solution adds a field customizer to the field `LinkFileName` which is the backing field for the `Name` column.
+The solution adds a field customizer to the field `DocIcon`, and replace the default icon with an icon for Home.
+The row is also bolded.
 It's not possible to modify this field using `elements.xml` directly, so the application also includes a run-once application customizer which will install the field customizer, and then remove itself.

 ## Building the code